How your alumni community can support new graduates

 But, is the world still the same place since the last graduation season?

-The Class of 2020 is being deprived of once-in-a-lifetime moments like dancing the night away at their senior prom, walking across the stage to receive the diploma that they spent countless hours of hard work on, and even a chance to simply say goodbye to the people that have been an important part of their lives - friends, mentors, and beloved teachers.
+The upcoming batch of graduates is being deprived of once-in-a-lifetime moments like dancing the night away at their senior prom, walking across the stage to receive the diploma that they spent countless hours of hard work on, and even a chance to simply say goodbye to the people that have been an important part of their lives - friends, mentors, and beloved teachers.

 On top of this, these young graduates find themselves thrust into the worst job market in modern history.
 Many of them have lost their on-campus jobs, internships, and are already witnessing dwindling job opportunities.

-Now more than ever, the Class of 2020 needs to know that their alma mater and alumni have their back.
-Amidst this crisis, it is imperative that the university community join hands to help the Class of 2020 and eliminate the risk of a lost connection with these young grads.
+Now more than ever, the graduates need to know that their alma mater and alumni have their back.
+In a post-pandemic world, it is imperative that the university community join hands to help soon-to-be graduates, and eliminate the risk of a lost connection with them.

-Here are 5 ways in which alumni can get involved and help the Class of 2020 overcome their unique challenges during these testing times.
+Here are 5 ways in which alumni can get involved and help the next batch of graduates overcome their unique challenges during these testing times.

 Offer one-on-one support to graduates

-The year 2020 keeps throwing major curveballs at the Class of 2020 and it’s only natural that they’ll need some additional help.
+The post-pandemic world keeps throwing oddballs at all of us, and it’s only natural that your graduates need some additional help.
 Whether it’s emotional support from a friendly alum or an alum that can offer career guidance, your graduates need all the support they can get to power through this crisis.
 As the situation at hand is unique, encourage your alumni to go the extra mile and offer one-on-one support to your graduates.

 Barcelona Graduate School of Economics facilitates a unique one-on-one chat experience to help graduates, students, and candidates applying to the institution via an online chat platform.
 Read more here.